 Within minutes after your procedure the tattooed area will begin to oxidize and appear darker.
 You may experience minimal swelling and localized redness depending on your sensitivity level and overall health.
 Don’t panic!
-This is your body forming the protective barrier (or scab, for a lack of better words) that will allow your brows to heal underneath.
+This is your body forming the protective barrier (an epithelial crust or scab, for a lack of better words) that will allow your new tattoo to heal underneath.
 Swelling and redness should subside within 24-48 hours.
 Once the dark area begins to flake off – which can begin to happen as soon as a couple days after your procedure – that area will appear lighter, even lighter than what it looked like immediately after your procedure!
 This is because there is a shiny, foggy layer of new fresh skin on top of your eyebrow tattoo that needs to go through the final regenerative stages of the healing process.
-Please be extremely careful not to pick at your brows while they are flaking.
-Picking at your brows during this stage will more than likely result in color loss and excess scarring in the area.
+Please be extremely careful not to pick at the area while there is flaking.
+Picking during this stage will more than likely result in color loss and excess scarring in the area.
 Allow your body to naturally exfoliate itself.
 Over the next 4-6 weeks your skin will be settling and the shininess will dissipate leaving you with your final healed results!

-For the first 7-10 days (or however long it takes your eyebrows to flake completely) I recommend washing the tattooed area in the morning and at night by gently splashing them with warm water and then pressing dry with a clean disposable paper towel.
+For the first 7-10 days (or however long it takes your new tattoo to flake completely) I recommend washing the tattooed area in the morning and at night by wetting them, carefully patting lathered Dial Antibacterial Soap (the pump, not the bar), gently splashing them with warm water and then pressing dry with a clean disposable paper towel.
 After the area is dry you will want to apply a very thin layer of the colloidal silver gel that I have given you.
 Please do not use any ointments because they leave a barrier over the freshly tattooed skin and can sometimes cause the skin to “weep” which will lead to thick scabs that can pull pigment out of your skin once they come off.
 The gel is lightweight and water based and it will soak immediately into your skin to sooth and protect from bacteria.
-You only need to apply this twice a day – however if you feel like you need it once or twice throughout the day to sooth it will be fine.
-Please don’t exceed 4 applications per day.
-Remember – microbladed eyebrows heal the best when you allow your body to heal itself with minimal irritation.
+The amount of washing and applying ointment can vary depending on your skin type and more ointment can be applied throughout the day to soothe the area but please don’t exceed 5 applications per day.
+Remember – cosmetic tattoos heal the best when you allow your body to heal itself with minimal irritation.

-Once your brows have healed for at least 8 weeks you will be able to have your first touch up or adjustment done.
-Most people need the first touch up anywhere from 8 weeks and 1 year from the first procedure to reach the desired healed results.
-Because the microblading technique is quite different from traditional tattooing the pigment is a lot less stable in the skin.
-Having a few areas where the pigment fades more than others or even falls out is common – which is why I include the first touch up!
+Once your tattoo has healed for at least 6-8 weeks you will be able to have your perfecting appointment done.
+This is the time when any adjustments can be made.
+Because the process of cosmetic tattooing is different from traditional tattooing, the pigment is less stable in the skin.
+Having a few areas where the pigment fades more than others or even falls out is common, which is why I include the perfecting appointment!
 Your first procedure is almost like an experiment for me to see how well your body holds onto the pigment.
 I take very extensive notes on every aspect of your procedure and healing process so that when you come back for touch ups I can look at my notes on your procedure along with the before/after photos I take and can almost pinpoint what I need to do to ensure optimal healing and results for your body specifically!

-DO NOT pick at your eyebrows once they begin to flake.
+DO NOT pick at your tattoo once it begins to flake.
 This is crucial.
 It will result in pigment fallout and scarring.
 Allow your body to naturally exfoliate and regenerate on it’s own!

 AVOID getting shampoos, cleansers, skincare or any soap on the freshly tattooed area while your skin is flaking (7-14 days) as it may negatively effect how the pigment bonds with your skin.
-You may shower or bathe as normal but do not allow the shower to hit your brows directly because the pressure could knock pigment out and DO NOT submerge your new eyebrows under water at all (i.e. bath, swimming pool, hot tub, etc.).
+You may shower or bathe as normal but do not allow the shower to hit the tattooed area directly because the pressure could knock pigment out and DO NOT submerge the area under water at all (i.e. bath, swimming pool, hot tub, etc.).

-DO NOT apply makeup over your eyebrows until they have COMPLETELY flaked off and your skin is closed.
+DO NOT apply makeup over the tattooed area until all scabbing has flaked off and your skin is closed.
 Cosmetics can interfere with the bonding of your pigment to your skin, discoloration, cause irritation and even infection depending on the cleanliness of your makeup or brushes.

 DO NOT thread, wax, tint, bleach etc. near the tattooed area for AT LEAST 1 month after your procedure.